History of the socialist movement in the United States: Utopian socialism and communities

 Utopian socialism was the first American socialist movement.
 Utopians attempted to develop model socialist societies to demonstrate the virtues of their brand of beliefs.
 Most utopian socialist ideas originated in Europe, but the United States was most often the site for the experiments themselves.
-Many utopian experiments occurred in the 19th century as part of this movement, including Brook Farm, the New Harmony, the Shakers, the Amana Colonies, the Oneida Community, The Icarians, Bishop Hill Commune, Aurora, Oregon and Bethel, Missouri.
+Many utopian experiments occurred in the 19th century as part of this movement, including Brook Farm, New Harmony, the Shakers, the Amana Colonies, the Oneida Community, The Icarians, Bishop Hill Commune, Aurora, Oregon, and Bethel, Missouri.

 Robert Owen, a wealthy Welsh industrialist, turned to social reform and socialism and in 1825 founded a communitarian colony called New Harmony in southwestern Indiana.
 The group fell apart in 1829, mostly due to conflict between utopian ideologues and non-ideological pioneers.
 In 1841, transcendentalist utopians founded Brook Farm, a community based on Frenchman Charles Fourier's brand of socialism.
 Nathaniel Hawthorne was a member of this short-lived community, and Ralph Waldo Emerson had declined invitations to join.
-The group had trouble reaching financial stability and many members left as their leader George Ripley turned more and more to Fourier's doctrine.
+The group had trouble reaching financial stability, and many members left as their leader, George Ripley, turned more and more to Fourier's doctrine.
 All hope for its survival was lost when the expensive, Fourier-inspired main building burnt down while under construction.
 The community dissolved in 1847.

 Fourierists also attempted to establish a community in Monmouth County, New Jersey.
-The North American Phalanx community built a Phalanstère—Fourier's concept of a communal-living structure—out of two farmhouses and an addition that linked the two.
-The community lasted from 1844 to 1856, when a fire destroyed the community's flour and saw-mills and several workshops.
+The North American Phalanx community constructed a Phalanstère—Fourier's concept of a communal living structure—out of two farmhouses and an addition that linked the two.
+The community lasted from 1844 to 1856, when a fire destroyed the community's flour and saw mills, alongside several workshops.
 The community had already begun to decline after an ideological schism in 1853.
 French socialist Étienne Cabet, frustrated in Europe, sought to use his Icarian movement to replace capitalist production with workers cooperatives.
-He became the most popular socialist advocate of his day, with a special appeal to English artisans were being undercut by factories.
+He became the most popular socialist advocate of his day, with a special appeal to English artisans who were being undercut by factories.
 In the 1840s, Cabet led groups of emigrants to found utopian communities in Texas and Illinois.
 However, his work was undercut by his many feuds with his own followers.